 - walking to lunch, work, school, or other activities if possible

 - taking walking breaks at work instead of sitting in a break room

-A person should aim to increase the regularity of their walking, as well as the number of miles or steps they take each day.
+A person should aim to increase the regularity of their walking and the number of miles or steps they take each day.
 Try adding in some intensity a few days a week with faster walks or increased inclines.